jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 This layer is targeted more at small, dedicated systems usually having only a few functions.

-Another reason you might choose *Yocto* is because generating *read-only* systems is very easy, reducing the risk of SD card corruption.
-It's done with a simple one-liner in a config file.
+One reason you might choose *Yocto* is to generate *read-only* systems, reducing your risk of SD card corruption. *Yocto* makes this very easy.

 I'm using the Yocto `meta-raspberrypi` layer which has the kernel and bootloader recipes for the `BCM2836` quad-core *RPi 2* and `BCM2835` single-core *RPi* boards.